 If you have driven through South Delhi, you might have passed Safdarjung Tomb.
 It is an imposing Mughal style tomb, with a massive gate and 4 towers.
 You certainly would have noticed it.
 South Delhi has many tombs, but this is one of the largest and most impressive.

 I can’t recall when I first visited the tomb of Safdarjung, but I have been back many times.
-It’s located in the loveliest part of New Delhi, very close to Lodhi Garden and Khan Market, so it has become a regular stop whenever I have visitors.
+It’s located in the loveliest part of New Delhi, very close to Lodhi Garden and Khan Market, so it is a regular stop whenever I have visitors.

 It’s called Safdarjung Tomb, but it’s actually a mausoleum with a tomb inside.
 India refers to these mausoleums as tombs.
-Some are large and majestic, like the Taj Mahal in Agra, or Delhi’s Humayun’s Tomb.
+Some are large and majestic, like Delhi’s Humayun’s Tomb or the Taj Mahal in Agra.
 They are all beautiful and an important piece of India’s history.

 Visiting the Tomb of Safdarjung: Overview